floDKDO/EZVN/README.md

 - *src/main.cpp*: contains your story (an example is already written there)

 ## Current features:
-- Main screen, options menu (windowed/full-screen mode, music/sound volume, dialogue display speed)
+- Main screen, options menu (windowed/full-screen mode, music/sound volume, dialogue display speed, resolution change)
 - Display characters at the desired position with an animation (similar to Ren'Py's Transform)
 - Composite images to change the image of characters
 - Fade transition for backgrounds